jwikman/nab-al-tools/README.md

 ## Known Issues

-The Find in Files API is a bit [buggy](https://github.com/microsoft/vscode/issues/29405) right now...
-I had to create a [PR for VSCode](https://github.com/microsoft/vscode/pull/71626) for this to work properly.
-This will probably be released in VSCode v1.34, so after that release you'll hopefully see an improvement.
+The Find in Files API was a bit [buggy](https://github.com/microsoft/vscode/issues/29405) before VSCode v1.34...
+I had to create a [PR for VSCode](https://github.com/microsoft/vscode/pull/71626) for this to work properly and in VSCode v1.34 this was finally released, yey!
+So be sure to update VSCode to v1.34 or later.

 ## Release Notes